bladeacer/pdf-fmt/README.md

 ## Usage

-The script either runs from the activated `.venv` or as a compiled executable.
+The script either runs from the activated `.venv`, as a compiled executable or downloaded from the releases page.
 Extraction results will be printed and copied to your system clipboard.

-* To disable this behaviour, modify the configuration file.
+* To disable this behaviour, modify [the configuration file](#configuration).
 * Alternatively, you can also set if the extractions should be written to an output file.